 If desired, enter a short description in the respective input field

-If several alternative values have been defined, you can select a default one by ticking the respective check box.
+If several alternative values have been defined, you can select a default one by ticking the check box.
 When setting up the simulation, a value set as default will be ranked first.
 The alternative values can still be selected, if desired.

-Fraction unbound (plasma, reference value)
+Fraction Unbound (plasma, reference value)

 The free fraction of drug in plasma (fu) is a mixed parameter depending on both the species and the drug.
 Thus, it might be necessary to define several values for one compound, namely one for each species to be simulated.
 The respective species can be selected in the Species column from the drop-down menu.